ehsanx/ehsankarim/content/Supervision/_index.md

   - Names of 2 referees
     - with official email addresses.
 3. [x] full publication record
-  - peer-reviewed published / accepted articles with full co-authors listed,
+  - peer-reviewed published and/or accepted articles with full co-authors listed,
+    - with each publication, mention what was *your contribution* (study conception, analysis, writing, critiquing, etc. in detail, with *contribution percent*),
+  - list of manuscripts under review at the moment, with manuscript ID and abstracts
-  - do not include in-progress or unsubmitted works
+  - *do not include in-progress or unsubmitted works*
-  - Send at most 2 sample articles of your choice where you are an author, and mention your contributions in each (*if any*)
+  - Send at most 2 sample articles of your choice where you are an author with most contribution, and mention your contributions in each (*if any*)
 4. [x] copy of the unofficial transcripts (post-secondary), and
 5. [x] If you are coming from an institution where English is not used as the first language, also include your TOEFL (iBT), IELTS or equivalent scores in your CV.
   - Please check out these websites for [MSc](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs/master-of-science-population-public-health) and [PhD](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs/phd-population-public-health) requirements for SPPH, UBC (see under 'Requirements' section).